MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

       PL  child three CLF.HUM
       Intended: 'three children'

-When the numeral is greater than 1, the noun is still semantically and grammatically plural, as can be seen in verb agreement patterns.
+When the numeral is greater than 1, the noun is still semantically and grammatically plural, as can be seen in agreement patterns of both verbs and demonstratives.

     ????????? ??? ??? ??? ?????
-    ??? -???- ?????          ???  ??? ???      ?????
+    ??? -???- ?????          ???  ??? ???      ???-???
-    PROG-P3PL-follow:A1PL.EX bird two CLF.NHAN PL:that
+    PROG-P3PL-follow:A1PL.EX bird two CLF.NHAN PL- that
     'We're following those two birds'

 All nouns can take at least one classifier, though some take multiple.
 All nonhuman animates usually take the classifier (?), but they take (?) if they are not alive at the point of reference.